hdShang/arxiv-daily/docs/cs-AI/2025-08-27/papers/250819559v1-taming-the-chaos-coordinated-autoscaling-for-heterogeneous-and-disag.md

 ---
 layout: default
-title: Taming the Chaos: Coordinated Autoscaling for Heterogeneous and Disaggregated LLM Inference
+title: "Taming the Chaos: Coordinated Autoscaling for Heterogeneous and Disaggregated LLM Inference"
 ---

 # Taming the Chaos: Coordinated Autoscaling for Heterogeneous and Disaggregated LLM Inference